PankajGhodla/disease-spreading-simulation/README.md

 # Disease Spreading Simulation

-This a disease spreadign simulation.
-If a imfected person(non black dot) hits a healthy person (black dot) then the healthy person gets infected.
+This is a disease spreading simulation.
+If a infected person(non black dot) hits a healthy person (black dot) then the healthy person gets infected.
 This is a very simple simulation.

 When the program is run it looks like: <br/>